 Well, here none of this matters.
 It will cost you no more than a weekend and hardly any money at all (what you will spend is entirely up to you - it is possible to do all this without spending a cent).
 If you find it hard coming up with a story or you think you can’t write, well, you’ll find that under pressure to deliver… you will deliver.
 And it will be fun.

-See the 48h filmmaking challenge as an opportunity to jump-start the filmmaker inside of you!
+See the 48h film challenge as an opportunity to jump-start the filmmaker inside of you!

 PUTTING TOGETHER A TEAM

-The bare minimum you need is someone who records image and sound, an actor and someone to edit your footage.
-Now that can all be you, just one person, but it will probably be easier and a lot more fun to share the work in a team.
+The bare minimum you need is someone who records the image and sound, an actor and someone to edit your footage.
+Now that can all be you, just one person, but it will probably be easier and a lot more fun to share the work with a team.

-How many people you take into your team is completely up to you.
-If you want to shoot The Battle of the Bulge over the weekend, you’re more than welcome to do so (your films do not need to be minimal, if you want to be ambitious that’s great).
+How many people you include in your team is entirely up to you.
+If you want to shoot The Battle of the Bulge over the weekend, you’re more than welcome to do so (your films do not need to be minimal; if you want to be ambitious, that’s great).

-Ideally, your team would consist of: a director, a writer, an assistant director, a camera person, a sound-recordist, several actors, an editor, a musician.
-Some of these positions can be combined (for instance you could all write together, the sound could be recorded through the camera and you could use pre-recorded music) or many positions could be added (you think you need a make-up artist?
+Ideally, your team would consist of a director, a writer, an assistant director, a camera person, a sound recordist, several actors, an editor, and a musician.
+Some of these positions can be combined (for instance, you could all write together, record the sound through the camera, and use pre-recorded music), or more positions can be added (do you think you need a make-up artist?
 Sure, go for it).
-Teams are flexible, there is no written rule on how many people are needed to make a film.
+Teams are flexible; there are no written rules on how many people are needed to make a film.

 If you’ve never made a film before and don’t know who to ask, start by looking around you.
 Do you know anyone who knows how to shoot video?
-Maybe a friend who makes his own youtube videos?
+Maybe a friend who makes their own YouTube videos?
 Or an uncle who loves editing his family holiday footage...?
 We all know someone who owns a camera - ask that person!
-Same with all the other positions.
+The same goes for all the other positions.

 Oh, and what about the director, you ask?

 No prior experience whatsoever is needed for that position.
-That person’s basically just there to help everyone else make their jobs as best they can.
-The art of course is in the nuance, but if you have some sense of what a film should look like and think you have good judgment, then you should be fine.
+That person’s basically just there to help everyone else do their jobs as best they can.
+The art, of course, is in the nuance, but if you have some sense of what a film should look like and think you have good judgment, then you should be fine.

 The secret ingredient to making the director’s job fun: find an assistant director - an AD.
 To get this straight right from the start: the AD is not the one you order around to get you coffee.
-S/he's not your personal assistant, s/he's an organizer.
+They are not your personal assistant, they are an organiser.
 It’s the person who is actually running the set.
-S/he is the one who keeps track of time, thinks ahead in terms of planning and logistics so that the director can concentrate on the creative part of filmmaking.
-Our advice is to find a well organized, savvy, quick-thinking person and give that person the responsibility of your schedule.
+They are the one who keeps track of time and thinks ahead in terms of planning and logistics so that the director can concentrate on the creative part of filmmaking.
+Our advice is to find a well-organised, savvy, quick-thinking person and give that person the responsibility of your schedule.

-We’re all actors in our daily life.
+We’re all actors in our daily lives.
 You’re acting when you’re lying.
-You’re acting when you’re trying to make a good impression in a business meeting - or talking to a policeman in a traffic stop.
-The point we’re trying to make is that you possibly have enough acting talent around you in your friends and acquaintances to recruit all the actors you need .
+You’re acting when you’re trying to make a good impression in a business meeting, or talking to a policeman in a traffic stop.
+The point we’re trying to make is that you possibly have enough acting talent around you in your friends and acquaintances to recruit all the actors you need.